mscarey/anchorpoint/docs/guides/selecting.rst

 Converting Between Selector Types
 ---------------------------------

-The :meth:`~anchorpoint.textselectors.TextQuoteSelector.as_position` and
-:meth:`~anchorpoint.textselectors.TextPositionSelector.as_quote` methods can
-be used to convert between the two types of selector.
+You can use the :meth:`~anchorpoint.textselectors.TextQuoteSelector.as_position` and :meth:`~anchorpoint.textselectors.TextPositionSelector.as_quote` methods to convert between the two types of selector.

     >>> authorship_selector.as_position(legal_text)
     TextPositionSelector(start=306, end=316)